hongtaoh/hongtaoh.github.io/content/en/blog/what-if-i-dont-have-a-role-model.md

 From the first grade, our teachers and books told us that we must have a goal, to have a role model.
 If we have this role model, our life will be successful.
 But if we don’t, our life will be a failure.
 Is it really so?

-Last year, it was confirmed by Yale University that the 1953 study never occurred.
+Several years ago, it was confirmed by Yale University that the 1953 study never occurred.
 It’s a total fabrication.
 In a TED talk-- “stop searching for your passion”, the speaker Terri said passion is not a job.
 She wants us to throw the idea away that our life can be successful only if we can find our passion.
 Throw it away.
 I believe the same goes for role models.
 When young we might have a yardstick of success and have a role model.
 But it’s natural that we change our role model over time and it’s also natural that we can’t find one at some point in our life.